AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 * __policy__ - Policy for triggering the _check_ function defined in the class:
     * _OnAny_ (default) - Triggers if ANY of the listed quality objects changes.
     * _OnAll_ - Triggers if ALL the listed quality objects have changed.
-    * In case the list of QualityObject is empty or is replaced by the keyword "all", the policy is simply ignored and the `check` will be triggered whenever a new QualityObject is received.
+    * In case the list of QualityObject is empty, the policy is simply ignored and the `check` will be triggered whenever a new QualityObject is received.
 * __dataSource__ - declaration of the `check` input
     * _type_ - _Check_ or _Aggregator_
     * _names_ - name of the Check or Aggregator